sanheensethi/notes/Sorting/Readme.md

 - SC : O(1)
 - Adaptive : By default no, we make it forcely by taking flag
 - Stable : Yes
+- In this, if kth biggest element is required , then do k passes.
+- 1st biggest element is found only in 1 pass
+- 2nd biggest element is found only in 2 pass, and so on,
+- therefore k pass is useful here.

 ## Insertion Sort